 What Herman Melville has to do with the artist’s gauntlet and the sacrilege of sequels.

-There are very few creators alive today truly worthy of being called “creative genius.”
-Children’s book author and illustrator Maurice Sendak, beloved for Where The Wild Things Are and other gems, is certainly one of them.
-This affectionate 5-minute micro-documentary from Tate Modern zooms in on the iconic creator, uncompromising and idiosyncratic and brilliant as ever at the age of 83, to reveal the creatively restless and lovably grumpy workings of his heart and mind.
+There are few worthier of being called a “creative genius” more than children’s book author and illustrator Maurice Sendak, beloved creator of Where The Wild Things Are and countless other gems, from the darkly delightful to the immeasurably sweet.
+This affectionate five-minute micro-documentary from the Tate Modern zooms in on the iconic creator, uncompromising and idiosyncratic and brilliant as ever at the age of 83, to reveal the creatively restless and lovably grumpy workings of his heart and mind.

 For more Sendak gold, see his rare Velveteen Rabbit illustrations circa 1960.